rkh/proposals/reak.md

 can do the heavy lifting in Ruby, everyone's favorite programming language.

 As an example we'll use Reak, a Smalltalk implementation running on Rubinius.

+# Why?

+It is fun to play with the Rubinius VM, which can be done entirely in Ruby.
+This will give the audience a good entry point to work on Rubinius directly and thereby strengthen the Ruby eco system.
+At the same time, the Ruby developers get a better insight into Smalltalk, one of the mystical forefathers of Ruby most developers don't seem to know that well.